Stephen Willats: Concerning Our Present Way of Living at Whitechapel Gallery

 While there is a detached objectivity in this work, there is still evidence in his commitment toward community-engaged art, of a reciprocal exchange and rapport between artist and subject.
 The residents of the Ocean estate are active producers as well as suppliers, and not merely subjects to the artist’s end goal.
 In one of the sections labelled “Inside an Ocean”, Willats focuses in on the residents, framing them in a movie poster-like display, highlighting their individuality within their own unique domains.
 Moreover, the words that supplement each photograph give a voice to each resident.
 What is most admirable about Willats’ work is that this exchange between artist and subject is the key focal point of his art, and this is clearly exhibited in the work on display in the Whitechapel Gallery.
 Overall it is an extremely self-reflexive study that examines the artists’ role in society, and whether art can act as the outlet for a community to gather around to engage with change.
 In this regard, Willats was a pioneer.

-Stephen Willats: Concerning Our Present Way of Living is at Whitechapel Gallery from March 4th until 14th September 2014, for further information visit here.
+Stephen Willats: Concerning Our Present Way of Living is at Whitechapel Gallery from March 4th until 14th September 2014.
+For further information visit the gallery’s website here.